Tommy Boy: Dedication

+Legacy

+Since its release, Tommy Boy has become a cult film on home video.

+In the 2015 documentary film, I Am Chris Farley, many of his fellow SNL peers praised Farley's performance; Dan Aykroyd stated that the movie showcased Farley's quality and range as an actor, while Jay Mohr noted that audiences were able to see Farley's sensitive and vulnerable side.

 Cancelled sequel

 In May 2025, David Spade revealed that Paramount had pitched a sequel project to him two years previous.
 Spade stated that the story would have involved the children of the respective lead characters from the original movie.
 Spade explained that he rejected the idea, noting to the studio that his opinion was that a follow-up movie without Chris Farley would never work.